 Student Health Center (SHC) facilitates the gathering, collating and validation of the required health clearance data for student rotations through the CastleBranch System for all programs except the Nursing program.
 In addition to health screening, immunization, and titer requirements, students must pass a drug screen analysis to participate in any clinical activity.
 While the specific thresholds and drug clearance requirements vary among clinical sites, almost all of them require that students pass a drug screen before the first day of rotations.
-SHC obtains a signed release of information that includes the student's approval for the SHC to share the student's drug screen results with the student's clinical rotation sites.
-Also, it is acknowledged that the clinical sites may keep copies of the student's drug screen results for up to three years after discontinuation of the rotation to comply with the clinical site's specific accreditation requirements.
+SHC obtains a signed release of informationthat includes the student's approval for the SHC to share the student's drug screen results with the student's program.
+The program may be required to share Student's Drug Screen to a clinical rotation site.
+Students should contact their individual program for more information.